Anomalous Floquet Insulators: Existence of the anomalous Floquet insulator

-{\bf Conditions for many-body localization.} To establish the conditions for MBL more precisely, we examine the transformed Hamiltonian (\ref{eq:Htransformed}), see also Eqs.~(\ref{eq:Hdis0}) and (\ref{eq:Hint}).
+To establish the conditions for MBL more precisely, we examine the transformed Hamiltonian (\ref{eq:Htransformed}), see also Eqs.~(\ref{eq:Hdis0}) and (\ref{eq:Hint}).
 Due to the fact that $H_{\rm id}(t)$ acts only during the first four segments of the driving cycle, $Q(t)={I}$ for all $t\in [\alpha T,T]$.
 Since $H_{\rm dis}(t)$ acts only during the {\it fifth} segment, the disorder Hamiltonian [Eq.~(\ref{eq:Hdis0})] is unchanged by the transformation $Q(t)$.
 The disorder term can be decomposed into a time-averaged component $(1-\alpha)H_{\rm dis}$, and a time-dependent component, which changes step-wise at times $t=\alpha T$ and $T$.
 In the absence of interactions, $H_{\rm dis}(t)$ gives (single-particle) eigenstates that are trivially localized on each site of the lattice.

 The transformed interaction Hamiltonian, $\tilde{H}_{\rm int}(t) = Q^\dagger(t)H_{\rm int}Q(t)$, has a clear structure including three kinds of terms of extended but finite range (see Fig.~\ref{fig:HintTerms}b): (i) density-density interactions between nearby sites, (ii) hopping between nearby sites with an amplitude that depends on the density on one of the nearby sites, and (iii) correlated hopping of pairs of particles.
-Explicit expressions for these terms and the ranges over which they act are discussed in Appendix \ref{app:RotatingFrameTerms}.
+Explicit expressions for these terms and the ranges over which they act are discussed in Appendix~\ref{app:RotatingFrameTerms}.

 Crucially, the transformed interactions remain short-ranged.
-All of the terms described above have time-averaged (constant) parts with strengths $\sim \mathcal{O}(\alpha \lambda )$, see Appendix \ref{app:AlphaLocalization}, as well as oscillating parts at frequency $\omega$ and higher harmonics.
+All of the terms described above have time-averaged (constant) parts with strengths $\sim \mathcal{O}(\alpha \lambda )$, as well as oscillating parts at frequency $\omega$ and higher harmonics, see Appendix~\ref{app:RotatingFrameTerms}.

 We proceed in two steps, first analyzing the dynamics generated by the static, time-averaged part of $\tilde{H}(t)$, then investigating the role of the remaining (small) time-dependent terms.
 The time-averaged part of $\tilde{H}(t)$ contains on-site potential disorder with characteristic scale $W(1-\alpha)$, and one- and two-particle hopping terms induced by interactions, with strength $\sim \lambda\alpha$.
 In the limit $\lambda\alpha\ll W(1-\alpha)$ the delocalizing processes induced by interactions are typically off-resonant, and the (static) system is in the MBL phase~\cite{BAA}.
 At a critical interaction strength $\lambda_c$, the system undergoes a transition into a thermal, delocalized phase.
 Thus stability requires: \be \frac{\lambda\alpha}{W(1-\alpha)}\leq \kappa_c, \ee where $\kappa_c$ is the critical ratio at which the MBL-delocalization transition occurs.